ovh/docs/pages/cloud/storage/ceph_faq/guide.en-gb.md

 ## Can I increase my Cloud Disk Array storage capacity?
-Yes, you can increase size of you CDA through API.
+Yes, you can increase size of you CDA through an API.

 ## Can I decrease my Cloud Disk Array storage capacity?